lucasvtiradentes/tscanner/packages/cli/README.md

 ## ⭐ Features<a href="#TOC"><img align="right" src="https://cdn.jsdelivr.net/gh/lucasvtiradentes/tscanner@main/.github/image/up_arrow.png" width="22"></a>

 - **Your Rules, Enforced** - 38 built-in checks + define your own with regex, scripts, or AI
+- **Community Rules** - Install pre-built rules from registry or share your own with the world
+- **Focus on What Matters** - 4 scan modes: whole codebase, branch changes, uncommitted changes or staged changes
 - **Sub-second Scans** - Rust engine processes hundreds of files in <1s, with smart caching
-- **Focus on What Matters** - 4 scan modes: whole codebase, branch changes, uncommitted changes or staged changes
 - **Not a Blocker** - Issues are warnings by default; set as errors to fail CI/lint-staged
-- **Sub-second Scans** - Rust engine processes hundreds of files in <1s, with smart caching
 <!-- </DYNFIELD:FEATURES> -->

 <!-- <DYNFIELD:MOTIVATION> -->